 E20 drain error

-This step-by-step repair guide walks you through fixing e20 drain error on your Frigidaire FFFW5000QW (Front Load).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’m going to walk you through fixing the E20 drain error on your Frigidaire FFFW5000QW (Front Load).
+With the right tools and parts, you can complete this repair in about 1–2 hours, saving yourself a potentially costly service call.

-If your Frigidaire FFFW5000QW is struggling to drain, you’ll likely notice one or more of the following symptoms during or after a wash cycle.
+If your Frigidaire FFFW5000QW is having trouble draining, you might notice one or more of the following symptoms during or after a wash cycle:

 - The display shows the E20 error code at the end of a wash or rinse cycle

-- Water remains sitting in the drum after the cycle completes
+- Water remains in the drum after the cycle completes

-- The washer stops mid-cycle and will not continue spinning or draining
+- The washer stops mid-cycle and won’t continue spinning or draining

-The E20 error is most commonly caused by a clogged drain pump filter, a kinked or blocked drain hose, or a failed drain pump motor worn down through normal use over time.
+The E20 error is most commonly caused by a clogged drain pump filter, a kinked or blocked drain hose, or a drain pump motor that has worn down over time.
+Luckily, these issues are often straightforward to address.

 - Unplug the washing machine from the power outlet before starting any repair — never work on a live appliance.